ovhpa/hpnn/README.md

 * OpenMP - for the intra-nodes computations
 * CUDA - for GPGPU computations

-Some other technologies (for ex. openCL) may be added later.
+Some other technologies (ie. openCL) may be added later.

 This work is still at a very, very early stage!
 Some _demonstration_ wrapper are provided which shows an example of integration with the library: these are not the programs you are looking for ;)
-* train_nn: demonstrate how to train a network using MPI/OpenMP/CUDA, taking training set from a sample directory, and creating a kernel.opt file which contains the definition of the optimized ANN.
+* `train_nn`: demonstrate how to train a network using MPI/OpenMP/CUDA, taking training set from a sample directory, and creating a kernel.opt file which contains the definition of the optimized ANN.
-* run_nn: demonstrate how to run a specific ANN against a testing set from a test directory.
+* `run_nn`: demonstrate how to run a specific ANN against a testing set from a test directory.

-Additionally, in order to produce a valid set of input/output to feed an ANN, a tutorial presentation is available which will download an X-ray diffraction (XRD) database and create two programs to format it into a simple format.
-It consist in a script that will do most of the demonstration by itself.
-The full explanation of this tutorial is available here.
+Additionally, some tutorials are provided, to understand libhpnn API.

-This tutorial is provided in order to understand libhpnn API, it is by no mean a guide of good practice in producing reasonable model for XRD predicting the geometry of a crystal using XRD pattern.
+1- RRUFF X-ray diffraction (XRD) database, shows how to format inputs and outputs for use with libhpnn.
+This tutorial will produce a ANN for ascribing the space group symmetry of a crystal based only on its experimental XRD pattern (given a given temperature parameter).
+This short tutorial uses `train_nn` and `run_nn` programs.
--> in case you are interested by such application, I recommend reading the following paper:
+2- incoming tutorials...

-P.M.
-Vecsei, K. Choo, J. Chang, and T. Neupert, Phys.
-Rev. B 99, 245120 (2019).
-A preprint is available [here](https://arxiv.org/abs/1812.05625)
+The tutorials are detailed [here](tutorials/ README.md).

 ## License ![logo](https://www.gnu.org/graphics/gplv3-or-later.png)